urain39/ebj2/README.md

 ### How to use EBJ?

-This repo contains a base Python version EBJ implementation called `ebj2`.
+This repo contains a basic Python version EBJ implementation called `ebj2`.
 The following lines show how to use `ebj2` to dump and load EBJ bytes.

 Install: